GatorBioinformatics/Python_Data_Visualization_Fall_2017/README.md

 - Click the New button and select Python 3.

 ## Exercise 1:
-The first exercise with walk though some basic data analysis and plotting.
+The first exercise will walk though some basic data analysis and plotting.
 Use the [Plotting_student.ipynb](Plotting_student.ipynb) notebook to work through the steps.
-If you get stuck the [Plotting_instructor.ipynb](Plotting_instructor.ipynb)notbook has all the steps completed.
+If you get stuck the [Plotting_instructor.ipynb](Plotting_instructor.ipynb) notebook has all the steps completed.

 ## Exercise 2: